Sung Hee Yoo

 consideration, I decided to financially support these missionaries and establish Pace Academy Foundation (PAF) – a 501(c)(3) non-profit organization that exists to spread the love and Good News of Jesus Christ through quality Christian education, mentorship, and scholarship programs in Malawi.

 Over the past few years, God has continued to bless and expand PAF through His provisions and by His grace.
-We are now providing full scholarships for over 800 students in over 110 high schools throughout the country of Malawi.
-In addition, each student and school has been assigned to one of our Malawian mentors and pastors, who conduct regular Bible studies and provide mentorship for the children.
+We are now providing full scholarships for over 1200 students in over 140 high schools throughout the country of Malawi.
+In addition, each student and school has been assigned to one of our Malawian mentors and pastors, who conduct regular Bible studies and provide mentorship for the children in over 80 schools.
 Our mentors currently have been holding regular bible study groups at over 68 schools as well as in our PAF scholars' villages, going as far as to travel to PAF scholars personally for one-on-one visits.
 They make these personal one-on-one visits in the students' home villages to share fellowship and provide spiritual guidance & counseling.
 We also hosted our first annual PAF retreat in July of 2019, where we gathered our students and staff to the capital city of Lilongwe to be equipped and encouraged as one family in Christ through the preaching of God’s Word by international guest speakers and local pastors, corporate worship as one body in Christ, intimate small groups that integrated students from different schools, and fellowship activities that fostered relationships between mentors and students as well as between individual students.

 I am so thankful for the work that the Lord is doing in Malawi and the privilege of being used by Him to bless His children.
 I know that none of this would be possible without the Lord’s faithfulness and the many committed donors and partners of PAF.
 As more and more students apply for scholarships and mentorship through PAF, we are continually looking for individuals, organizations, and churches that would partner and work together with us.
 I would like to ask that you would prayerfully consider joining our ministry in laboring for His harvest in Malawi.
 Please feel free to read our brochure and visit our website (pace-foundation.com) to learn more about us and how you can get involved.